 - Serve warm.

-- Make Ahead & Freezing Instructions: You can fully assemble this crab dip, cover tightly, and refrigerate for up to 2 days before baking, slow cooking, and serving.
+- Make Ahead & Freezing Instructions: You can fully assemble this crab dip, cover tightly, and refrigerate for up to 2 days before baking/slow cooking and serving.
 You can also freeze the unbaked or baked (and cooled) crab dip for up to 3 months.
-Thaw then bake as directed or, if already baked, thaw and heat in a 350°F (177°C) for 25 minutes or until warmed throughout.
+Thaw overnight in the refrigerator, then bake as directed; or, if already baked, thaw and heat in a 350°F (177°C) oven for 25 minutes or until warmed throughout.

-- Make sure you’re using a block of cream cheese, not cream cheese spread.
-I’ve used lower fat ingredients with no problem like lower fat (not fat free) cream cheese, sour cream, and mayo, but the dip obviously tastes richer with the full fat versions.
+- Cream Cheese: Make sure you’re using a brick of cream cheese, not cream cheese spread.
+I’ve used lower-fat ingredients with no problem like reduced-fat (not fat-free) cream cheese, sour cream, and mayo, but the dip obviously tastes richer with the full-fat versions.

 - Old Bay: Use 2 teaspoons for a spicier kick.
 (I usually do!)